 Corneal indications not suitable for keratoplasty such as:

-CorNeat Vision has designed, produced and tested several versions of the CorNeat KPro, and has successfully completed the pre-clinical phase which included a groundbreaking 6-month-long study in NZW rabbits, successfully proving its safety.
+CorNeat Vision has designed, produced and tested several versions of the CorNeat KPro, and has successfully completed the pre-clinical phase which included a groundbreaking 6-months-long study in NZW rabbits, successfully proving its safety.

-The CorNeat KPro is planned to start clinical trials at the end of 2019 toward FDA (510K) clearance (USA), CE mark (Europe) and NMPA approval (China).
+The CorNeat KPro is planned to start clinical trials during the first half of 2020, toward FDA (510K) clearance (USA), CE mark (Europe) and NMPA approval (China).